Puerto Rico

 Drone Regulations:

-• Flying near airports or government buildings is prohibited
+• Flight over airports, government buildings and restricted areas is prohibited

 Drone Importation Regulations: